nghiango1/hello/go/interpreter/README.md

 - IfElseExpressionParse, BlockStatement ast node, BlockStatementParse: It just repeat it self, now having all the knowledge from previous session, thing get easier for me to write it before all the readding.

+- FunctionLiteral: Just tried it, things look quite simmlar but not really, i kept it as is until it break (the last ',' skip in function parameters parse seem weird but it ok)